gataca-io/gataca.io/content/posts/gataca-participate-eu-digital-identity-wallet-large-scale-pilots.md

 The DC4EU consortium that Gataca is part of focuses on using the EU Digital Identity Wallet for three specific use cases: **Identity, Social Security, and Education.**

+We are also participating in the EBSI Call as one of the most important partners of the VECTOR consortium to **advance EBSI/ESSIF Framework** and implement it in real use cases.

 At Gataca, we are experts in decentralized identity and have extended experience in national digital identity and education use cases, having worked previously with the European Commission in the [Early Adopters Program ](https://gataca.io/blog/gataca-joins-the-european-commission-s-early-adopters-program-as-the-ssi-technology-provider-in-the-spanish-group "https://gataca.io/blog/gataca-joins-the-european-commission-s-early-adopters-program-as-the-ssi-technology-provider-in-the-spanish-group")and pioneering the development of a [European Self-Sovereign Identity framework](https://gataca.io/blog/ngi-essif-lab-a-program-funded-by-the-european-commission-doubles-down-its-bet-on-gataca "https://gataca.io/blog/ngi-essif-lab-a-program-funded-by-the-european-commission-doubles-down-its-bet-on-gataca").

 ### Introducing Gataca Studio: a full-stack SSI product ready to be tested